nush16/T3A2-A/readme.md

 ### *Dr. Kate Lam - Profile*
 ![Kate Persona](doc/User_stories/Kate.jpg)
 ### *Dr. Kate Lam - User Stories*

 I rely on the software to be dependable and free from technical issues.
 I want the software to function reliably, without crashes, slowdowns, or frequent glitches that disrupt my workflow that cause delays in patient care.
 It is essential that the software performs consistently, allowing me to access patient records, input data, and retrieve information without interruptions or system failures.
 By having a reliable software system, I can focus on delivering quality care to my patients without unnecessary stress or hindrances.

 I need the software systems used in the clinic to be compatible and seamlessly integrate with each other.
-I want the  electronic health record (EHR) system, scheduling software, and billing system to work together effectively, enabling me to access and synchronize patient information across different platforms.
+I want the scheduling software and all other systems to work together effectively, enabling me to access and synchronize patient information across different platforms.
 Compatibility issues can lead to data discrepancies, duplication of efforts, and errors in accessing patient records.
 By having compatible software systems, I can seamlessly navigate through different platforms, retrieve accurate patient information, and provide continuity of care without interruptions or challenges caused by incompatible systems.

 ### *Dr. Rajesh Abeyan - Profile*
 ![Rajesh Persona](doc/User_stories/Rajesh.jpg)